 Prior to starting the firm Michael was in house counsel to the Manitoba Keewatinowi Okimakanak (MKO) and provided legal counsel to the Chiefs on a wide range of matters from self-government, Treaty rights and assisted in the re-drafting of child and family services laws in Manitoba.
-Michael’s practice in Aboriginal law began as an associate at one of the few Aboriginal law boutique firms in Manitoba in the 1990’s, and after studying with several leading Aboriginal law scholars and working closely as advisor to several Manitoba Grand Chiefs including Sydney Garrioch and the late Francis Flett.
+Michael’s practice in Aboriginal law began as an associate at one of the early Aboriginal law boutique firms in Manitoba in the 1990’s, and after studying with several leading Aboriginal law scholars in Ontario and working closely as advisor to several Manitoba Grand Chiefs including Elder Sydney Garrioch and the late Chief Francis Flett, and more recently working with Cree Elders on the traditional laws of their Nation.

 Michael’s accomplishments include the following: